All bills

 What does HB26-1028 do?

-This bill creates a new "bilingualism" endorsement for high school diplomas to recognize students who can fluently speak and understand English and another language.
-It also makes it easier for students to earn this or the existing "biliteracy" endorsement by allowing them to get certified through approved colleges or nonprofits if their own school district doesn't offer the program.
+This bill creates a new "bilingualism" diploma endorsement to recognize high school graduates who can speak and understand English and another language.
+It also makes it easier for students to earn the existing "biliteracy" seal by expanding how they can prove their language skills, such as through coursework or a portfolio of work.
+Finally, it ensures that students in school districts that don't offer these programs can still earn the endorsements through approved colleges or educational nonprofits.

 What is the current status of HB26-1028?

-HB26-1028 is currently "In Committee" in the 2026 Regular Session.
-It was introduced by Lorena García and is assigned to the Education, Appropriations committee.
+HB26-1028 is currently "Signed Into Law" in the 2026 Regular Session.
+It was introduced by Lorena García and is assigned to the Education committee.

 Who sponsors HB26-1028?